Kaljurand/Grammars/gf/Eeppl/README.md

 ---

 Data downloaded from <http://xgis.maaamet.ee/knravalik/knr>
-by "Otsi" + "Export CSV",
+by "Otsi" + "Export CSV"
-i.e. all the input search fields have the default values.
+(i.e. all the input search fields have the default values) and converted to GF using [update_from_knr.sh](update_from_knr.sh).

+	$ cat download.csv | sh update_from_knr.sh
+    Warning: Ignoring line 2644: Persåker
+    Warning: Ignoring line 3379: Skåtanäs
+    Number of place names: 4419

 (To exclude ~20 Swedish names, set the language field to Estonian.)

-Converted to GF using [update_from_knr.sh](update_from_knr.sh).

-	$ cat download.csv | sh update_from_knr.sh
-	Warning: Ignoring line 2647: Persåker
-	Warning: Ignoring line 3380: Skåtanäs
-	Number of place names: 4420

 GeoNames
 --------